 How to Change a Front Wheel Bearing

 Not sure how to change a front wheel bearing?
-How do you know which is bad?
+How do you know which one is bad?
 How do you know if it's a wheel bearing noise or a tire noise?
-I will show you in depth, how to determine if you have a bad one, I will also show you a short video on how to diagnose which needs to be replaced and what it sounds like when it is damaged.
+I will show you in depth how to determine if you have a bad one.
+I will also show you a short video on how to diagnose which bearing needs to be replaced and what it sounds like when it is damaged.

 Diagnosing the Noise

-If you have ever tried to diagnose a bad wheel bearing, you know that a wheel bearing sound can travels throughout the car and it is very easy to misdiagnose where the noise is coming from.
+If you have ever tried to diagnose a bad wheel bearing, you know that a wheel bearing sound can travel throughout the car, making it is very easy to misdiagnose where the noise is coming from.
 I just ran into that problem last weekend.
 While on my road test, I could have sworn the noise was coming from the driver's side.
 I loaded the driver's side wheel bearing (turning and putting the vehicle weight on that side of the car while driving) and it sounded like the noise was coming from the left front.

 How to Remove a Broken Cotter Pin